openingscience/book/_posts/2013-08-17-open_innovation_and_crowdsourcing_in_science.md

 ---
 layout: post
 title: Open Innovation and Crowdsourcing in the Sciences
+modified_date: 15 September 2013
 authors:
  - name: Thomas Schildhauer
  - name: Hilger Voss
-categories: [vision]
----

-## Abstract
+category: vision

-The advent of open innovation has intensified communication and interaction between scientists and corporations.
+abstract: "The advent of open innovation has intensified communication and interaction between scientists and corporations.
 Crowdsourcing added to this trend.
 Nowadays research questions can be raised and answered from virtually anywhere on the globe.
 This chapter provides an overview of